Jdender/Spliscord/README.md

 * [minimist](https://github.com/substack/minimist) - Used to parse command arguments
 * [Phin](https://github.com/ethanent/phin) - Used to interact with external HTTP APIs

-## Contributing

-Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

-## Versioning

-We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [releases on this repository](https://github.com/jdenderplays/Spliscord/releases).

 ## Authors

 * **Jdender** - *Full stack & Initial work* - [jdenderplays](https://github.com/jdenderplays)